FAQs

 How can people at home communicate with the crew?

-- Mobile phones should be effective.
-Unlike recent cruises, we'll be in US waters and continuously within range of cell towers.
+be in US waters and continuously within range of cell towers.

 -